teambit/docs/docs/testing/customize.md

 The Tester is an [Environment Service](/environments/environment-services) that enables environments to integrate a specific test runner into various Bit features, processes and events.

 For example, the React environment (`@teambit.react/react`) uses the Tester Environment Service to configure the Jest extension component as its test runner.
-Jest will be used (for components using this environment) when running the `bbit test` command, when running the build process and will even display its results in the Workspace UI (just to name a few examples).
+Jest will be used (for components using this environment) when running the `bit test` command, when running the build process and will even display its results in the Workspace UI (just to name a few examples).

 To customize your environment's test runner, first [create an environment extension](/environments/build-environment).
 This will be a new Bit component the uses an existing environment to extend and customize it to your own needs.